Beniex/theOdinProject-Etch-a-Sketch/README.md

 8) add an eventlistener to make pop up show to the user prompt the number of square he wants
 9) delete the grid and create a new one with the number of the prompt
 10) add a random nackground color to the div when mouseenters
+11) add a darkening effect
+11-1) create a counter for how many times the mouse enters 11-1-1)when a div(row or square/colum) an array to store the count of darkness is created as well 11-1-2) the eventlistener mousenters access and ctualize the counter in the array 11-2) the counter is linked to the opacity value
+11-3) has to be between 0and 1 and augment 10% everytime